 Rice University Says Middle-Class Students Won't Have To Pay Tuition

-Rice University is "dramatically expanding" its financial aid, promising full scholarships to undergrads whose families have income under $130,000.
+Rice University is "dramatically expanding" its financial aid offerings, promising full scholarships to undergrads whose families have income under $130,000.
 The school says it wants to reduce student debt – and make it easier for students from low-income families to attend.

-"Talent deserves opportunity," Rice President David Leebron said in announcing the plan on Tuesday.
+"Talent deserves opportunity," Rice President David Leebron said while announcing the plan on Tuesday.

 The full scholarships are earmarked for students whose families have income between $65,000 and $130,000.
-Below that level, the scholarships will be supplemented with grants to cover their room and board, along with any other fees.
+Below that level, the university will not only cover tuition, but also provide grants to cover students' room and board, along with any other fees.

 Another part of the program will help students whose family income surpasses the maximum.
-If a student comes from a family with income between $130,000 and 200,000, they can still get scholarships covering at least half of their tuition.
+If a student comes from a family with income between $130,000 and $200,000, they can still get grants covering at least half of their tuition.

 The change reconnects Rice to a key part of its legacy, Leebron said.
 For decades after the school first opened in Houston, Texas, in 1912, Rice didn't charge tuition at all.
 It changed that policy in 1965.